PROGRAM GUIDES: BACHELOR OF SCIENCE | BACHELOR OF SCIENCE CAPSTONE | BACHELOR OF ARTS CAPSTONE

 In the traditional and capstone Bachelor of Science programs, students can choose to concentrate in either environmental health or business administration.

-In the Bachelor of Arts capstone program, students can choose to concentration in one of these five areas: Conservatory of Performing Arts, government and international studies, human sciences or natural sciences and engineering technology.
+In the Bachelor of Arts capstone program, students can choose to concentration in one of these three areas: government and international studies; human sciences; natural sciences and engineering technology.

 Courses in the Funeral Service Program